 These pictures were taken while Michael turned the crank on my new Jack in the Box.
 Thankfully I know just when Jack is going to pop up - "Pop Goes the Weasel" - so I started shooting just at the perfect time and got two great shots right away!

 This first picture is showing the blur from a slow shutter speed - 1/40 sec.
-See his little blurry hand? :(The second picture is showing his cute little hand perfectly up in the air as he pops up! :) Clear and no blurring.
-This was taken with a faster shutter speed of 1/500 sec.
+See his little blurry hand? :(

 So there you have it, shutter speeds! :)